mhkfchun/mhkfchun.github.io/essays/planning-ahead.md

 Overall this has been such a brand new experience both in working with a team on a proper project and using the various tools available to me to get it done.
 Even more importantly it gives me both insight and experience into how to handle projects even outside of software development.
 So much time is saved when you have a system that lets you manage and organize the project as a group.
 Especially when you're able to break it up piece by piece and work simultaneously to get things done efficiently.
 It also helped me understand the limitations of these systems and what's required to make sure they work for your project.
 Taking this mindset into individual projects or other school related ones will help keep it on track.

-I'm truly grateful for the opportunity this class has given me to take another step into the world of software development.
+I'm truly grateful for the opportunity this class has given me to take another step into the world of software development and beyond.